 In its early days, (and in some companies today) workforce management was decentralized and carried out manually, meaning that all of the departments within an organization could be using different systems of workforce management, resulting in an increased likelihood of error and mismanaged data.
 This can have a negative impact on the consistency and quality of customer service, as well as on efficiency of labor, and thus on costs.

-These issues led to the development of workforce management software, which has had a massive impact on the way business is conducted, and the way workforces are managed today.
+These issues led to the development of workforce management solutions, which has had a massive impact on the way business is conducted, and the way workforces are managed today.

 One of the earliest developments in automating workforce management was the automation of recording employee attendance and hours worked.
 The earliest ‘clock-in’ systems involved employees logging in to a mechanical clock by entering their employee number, the date, and their arrival and departure times from work.
 This information was then printed on the business time sheet.
 While saving HR a significant amount of time, this early system still allowed for a significant margin for inaccuracy as a result of human error.
 Time and attendance recording has come a long way since these early systems, with companies collecting this data using advanced automated systems such as biometric clocks and customisable web entry solutions to suit the company’s specific purposes.

-Today, workforce management software continues to develop and is used increasingly to streamline HR within businesses, providing services including employee self-service, allowing online access to training, leave and absence requests and time tracking, as well as improving efficiency in the management of performance, HR administration, payroll, and benefits.
+Today, workforce management solutions continue to develop and is used increasingly to streamline HR within businesses, providing services including employee self-service, allowing online access to training, leave and absence requests and time tracking, as well as improving efficiency in the management of performance, HR administration, payroll, and benefits.

-2: What to Look for when Buying Workforce Management Software Technology
+2: What to Look for when Buying Workforce Management Systems Technology

 The first things to think about when buying workforce management technology are why you need it, and how you are going to use it.
 What issues are you facing that could be improved by workforce management technology?
 Do you have problems with balancing variable demands and resources?
 Do you wish you could generate accurate real-time reports and forecasts?
 Are you concerned about the productivity or retention of your staff?
 Would you like to identify areas where you could improve efficiency and save money?
 Or maybe you already know where the problem areas are, and you want to automate areas of your business, limiting time spent on manual administration processes, improving accuracy in the process?